-“The Death of Socrates” or “La Morte de Socrate” is perhaps the most famous painting from a French artistic epoch dubbed the Neoclassical period.
-It is an oil on canvas painting, painted in 1787 by Jacques Louis David (1748-1925), one of the main creators behind the Neoclassical period.
+“The Death of Socrates” or “La Morte de Socrate” is perhaps the most famous painting from the French artistic epoch dubbed the Neoclassical period.
+It is an oil on canvas painting, created in 1787 by Jacques Louis David (1748-1925, pronounced “Jahk Lewie Dahveed”), one of the main artists of the “Neoclassical” style.

 One way to read “The Death of Socrates” is from right to left.
 Like a carved image as with those encircling the ancient Acropolis in Athens, the painting tells a story.
 On the right we see six men, all in anguish.
 One looks away covering his eyes as if crying out.
 Their shapes are all curved and twisted, indicating sorrow, as contrasted with the rigid straight lines we see from the heroic figure of Socrates.
 The most famous of these men is Crito, clutching Socrates leg.
 The man handing the hemlock to Socrates, covers his face and looks away in sorrow.
 Plato is seen as an old man, identical to his portrayal in Raphael’s “School in Athens”, and he is hunched over beside a fallen parchment on the ground.
 Behind him, the scene of Socrates’s death explodes, as if in a powerful memory.
 Plato’s head is bowed, and his eyes are closed.
 Behind Plato, Apollodorus holds desperately to the walls of the prison.
 Further still in the background, Two men lead Xanthippe, Socrates’s wife, away before his death.
 One person looks back, gazing almost directly at the viewer, and holds up their hand as if to wave goodbye.